IHR centenary logo

-The Mixed Museum's Short Takes: 60 second histories of racial mixing in Britain
+The Mixed Museum's Short Takes: video histories of racial mixing in Britain

-Our Short Takes pop up event shares histories of racial mixing in Britain through four 60 second videos.
+Our Short Takes pop up event shares histories of racial mixing in Britain through four short videos.

-Voting for Round 1 ended on 31 October.
+Voting for Round 1 is now closed.
 A Mixed Museum Short Takes video on the winning topic is now being made and will shortly be published on this page.
 See below for details of Round 1's candidates and the winning vote!

 The Mixed Museum's Short Takes event is part of the Our Century centenary programme from the Institute for Historical Research - the UK's national centre for history.
 The Our Century programe (July 2021 - May 2022) celebrates the discipline and practice of history throughout the UK.